ivan935d04/NCTU_DL_2019/DL_HW1/Readme.md

 #### 6.Please artificially design two new samples that one can survive and the other can not.
 For example, a person with the following feature: pclass=3, sex=1, age=25, sibsp=2, parch=2, fare=10.
 Input this new sample to the model and see the result is survived or not.
 Explain how you choose these samples to achieve correction classification.

 #### ANS=
 I choose **pclass=1, sex=0, age=30, sibsp=0, parch=0, fare=70** which can survive on the Titanic, the other one data I select **pclass=3 sex=1, age=20, sibsp=0,parch=0, fare=40** that will died on the Titanic.
-The result I will choose that because my model has a very critical Sexual discrimination.
+The result I will choose that because my model has very critical Sexual discrimination.
 I guess that sex=0 is about to woman, and sex=1 is about to man.
-The model will discriminate the death when your input is boy, and discriminate survived when your input is girl.Secondly, the pclass affect about 10% on performance and make decision to survived and death.
-If pclass = 1, the probability of survived will rise up,On the opposite, when pclass = 3, the probability of death will rise up.This two feature affect more when model make its decision.
-In addition, model will choose younger people to survived.The younger people be the model input, The higher survived probability will output.
+The model will discriminate the death when your input is a boy, and discriminate survived when your input is a girl.
+Secondly, the pclass affect about 10% on performance and make the decision to survived and death.
+If pclass = 1, the probability of survived will rise up, On the opposite, when pclass = 3, the probability of death will rise up.This two feature affect more when the model makes its decision.
+In addition, the model will choose younger people to survive.The younger people be the model input, The higher survived probability will output.

-In the first Case, the results shows  [[0.06185877 0.93814123]].
+In the first Case, the results show [[0.06185877 0.93814123]].
 Survived probability is 0.93814123, and Death probability is 0.0618 <br> the Second Case, the results shows [[0.872694 0.1273]].
-Survived probability is 0.1273 , and the probability of Death is 0.872694.
+Survived probability is 0.1273, and the probability of Death is 0.872694.

 ## Appendix